Importance of Training hops in a commercial or home orchard.

 Training is one important management practice growers should not neglect.
 Without it, there would be no harvest.
 The meaning of this is that crops that require support from a tender age will not yield well if the right support is not provided.
 That is why trained crops tend to do better than those untrained.

-Training hops are very important for a number of reasons.
+Training hops (lupulum) are very important for a number of reasons.
 The first reason is that it gives the crop opportunity to receive a great amount of sunlight throughout the planting season.
 Sunlight is required by plants for photosynthesis to take place.
-When plants don’t receive proper sunlight, they tend to wither and die.
+When plants don’t receive proper sunlight, they tend to wither and die or become diseased as humidity attacks fungal attacks and insects that bring bacteria or viruses.

 What are hops?